microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/delegatedadminrelationship-update.md

 ## Response

-If successful, this method returns a 200 OK or a 202 Accepted response code.  [delegatedAdminRelationship](../resources/delegatedadminrelationship.md) object in the response body incase of 200 OK.
+If successful, this method returns either a `200 OK` or a `202 Accepted` response code.
+The response body contains a [delegatedAdminRelationship](../resources/delegatedadminrelationship.md) object when the response is `200 OK`.

 ### Response headers
 |Name|Description|